jessicading/mergeomics/README.md

 ## Tutorial
 This tutorial illustrates the workflow for running the Mergeomics pipeline which includes Marker Dependency Filtering (MDF), Marker Set Enrichment Analysis (MSEA), and Key Driver Analysis (KDA).
 For those who prefer a web interface, please use our [web server](http://mergeomics.research.idre.ucla.edu).

 Input and output file examples and individual scripts for each step are given.
-A more streamlined workflow is displayed at the end which uses wrapper functions in the Mergeomics_utils.R source function.
+A more streamlined workflow is displayed at the end which uses wrapper functions in the Mergeomics_utils.R source functions.

 #### Notes